mikekchar/beans/README.md

-There are 5 jars, numbered 0-4.
-Jar 4 contains 30
-jelly beans; 6 each of the following colours: red, blue, yellow, green, black.
-The player's job is to sort the jelly beans so that each jar contains 6 jelly beans of the same colour (e.g., jar 0 contains all the red jelly beans, jar 1 contains all the yellow jelly beans, etc).
+There are 5 jars, numbered 1-5.
+The last jar contains 30 jelly beans; 6 each of the following colours: red, blue, yellow, green, black.
+The player's job is to sort the jelly beans so that each jar contains 6 jelly beans of the same colour (e.g., jar 1 contains all the red jelly beans, jar 2 contains all the yellow jelly beans, etc).

 Every turn the player can withdraw 1 *random* jelly bean from any of the jars and deposit it in any *open* jar.
 Specific jars are only open at certain times.
-Jar 0 is open every turn.
-Jar 1 is open every second turn.
+Jar 2 is open every turn.
+Jar 2 is open every second turn.
-Jar 2 is open every 4th turn.
-Jar 3 is open every 8th
+Jar 3 is open every 3rd turn.
+Jar 4 is open every 4th
 turn.
-Jar 4 is open every 16th turn.
+Jar 5 is open every 5th turn.
 Alternatively, the user can pass his turn (i.e., not deposit a jelly bean) before or after they have withdrawn a jelly bean.
 The user can not withdraw another jelly bean